knaw-huc/data-envelopes/help_documentation.md

 * Description - description of the access restriction.
 Include an explanation of why access controls are in place.
 Also highlight any restrictions or limitations such as geographical restrictions, time-limited access, or requirements of fees, national regulation, etc. Also provide any conditions for acceptable use, such as reading data usage policy.
 * URL - A link to instructions and/or page to request access
 * Contact email -  email for users to reach out with any questions or concerns regarding data access
-* Access prerequisites - a description of the prerequisites for access E.g., users must be affiliated with a research organisation
+* Access prerequisites - a description of the prerequisites for access.
+E.g., users must be affiliated with a research organisation

 ## 2.6 Dataset Version and Maintenance<a id='level-2-version'></a>
 ### Version

 * Current Version - the current version of the dataset.
 Fill in a number here.
 Typically this is '1' for the first version of the dataset.
+An alternative option, particularly for datasets that have been in existence for some time already, could be to use the year.
 You can agree a numbering system with your team.
 This should be the same as the version number in 2.1.
 * Last Updated - the date on which the dataset was last updated
 * Release Date - the date on which the latest version was released

 ### Maintenance
 This section contains information about how the content of the dataset will be maintained.
-Is it complete, will it be updated, will reported errors be corrected? etc.
+Is it complete, will it be updated, will reported errors be corrected etc.
 It is not per se necessary to include information about technical updates to storage, servers, software etc. unless these will have a noticeable impact on users.
 For example, if the dataset will be unavailable for one day a month while updates are carried out, then this is a significant disruption to the user.
 * Maintenance status - an indication of the extent to which the dataset is maintained
 * Maintenance Plan - a plan for how the dataset will be maintained